 Spent 25 years chasing stories on deadline for the cheap sheets.
 Now I’m shooting for the impossible from the cheap seats.

 But I knew that going in, too.
 In fact, that’s why I checked the program out in the first place.
 A way of moving beyond the “Round Tuits” I kept stacking up and actually writing that book I’d always thought I could.
-Lord knows I’ve been threatening to do so long enough.
+Lord knows, I’ve been threatening to do so long enough.
 I just celebrated my 45th birthday last November, and know full well I have every best intention of actually writing book back when I was 20.
 Of course, I had things to see, stuff to do and probably yours and my share of beers to drink.

 And I did.
+All of it.
 Then a not-too-shabby career as print journalist popped up on my horizon.
 Sure, I was writing, everyday and then some at most the places I worked.
 Even won a few awards for my efforts.
 But while I was busy seeing the great wide wonder, filling my days writing other people’s stories, I never got around to any of my own.

 Truth be told, I was getting a hellova lot farther away.